mhama/ReadTheDocs_SampleDoc/docs/index.rst

 ..
-STYLY documentation master file, created by sphinx-quickstart on Thu Nov 19 21:43:22 2020.
+HogeHoge documentation master file, created by sphinx-quickstart on Thu Nov 19 21:43:22 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to STYLY's documentation!
+Welcome to HogeHoge's documentation!
 =================================

 .. toctree::